VikramAditya33/uWestJS

 High-performance WebSocket adapter for NestJS using μWebSockets.js

-High-performance WebSocket adapter for NestJS using uWebSockets.js
+High-performance HTTP and WebSocket platform adapter for NestJS using uWebSockets.js

-@SubscribeMessage, @MessageBody, @ConnectedSocket)npm install uwestjs
+@SubscribeMessage, @MessageBody, @ConnectedSocket decorators → Decoratorsnpm install uwestjs

 Or using yarn: